The ideal foundation for your early career research

 - How important funding is to the project

-With the support of the Doctor in Training Research Scholarship, young researchers have made important contributions to improving quality in medicine.
-Their innovative studies have advanced the fields of surgery, rehabilitation, anaesthetics and medical administration.
+With the support of the Avant Doctor in Training Research Scholarship Program (now the Avant Early Career Research Program), junior researchers have made important contributions to improving the future of Australian healthcare.
+Their innovative studies have advanced the fields of surgery, rehabilitation, anaesthetics, medical administration and general practice.

 Dr Emily Fitzpatrick | 2016 Recipient